guaguabujianle/MGraphDTA/README.md

-# MGraphDTA: Deep Multiscale Graph Neural Network for Explainable Drug-target binding affinity Prediction
+# MGraphDTA: Deep Multiscale Graph Neural Network for Explainable Drug-target Binding Affinity Prediction

 ## Note
 The Concordance Index (CI) plays a crucial role in evaluating the performance of drug-target affinity (DTA) predictions.
 Despite its importance, the current implementations within DeepDTA and GraphDTA models suffer from inefficiencies.
-In this work, we have developed a high-efficiency approach to calculate the CI, detailed in regression/metrics.py.
+In this work, we have developed a high-efficiency approach to calculate the CI, which is detailed in regression/metrics.py.
 Our optimized method significantly reduces computational costs, making it feasible to integrate CI directly into the loss function for optimization purposes.

 ## Dataset

-All data used in this paper are publicly available can be accessed here:
+All data used in this paper are publicly available and can be accessed here:

 - Davis and KIBA: https://github.com/hkmztrk/DeepDTA/tree/master/data
 - Filtered Davis: https://github.com/cansyl/MDeePred
 - Human and *C.elegans*: https://github.com/masashitsubaki/CPI_prediction
 - ToxCast: https://github.com/simonfqy/PADME
-  Or you can download the datasets in https://drive.google.com/file/d/1K21HJI72fmhryjXka_ijCrSgrCdcq2Or/view?usp=sharing
+  Or you can download the datasets at https://zenodo.org/records/13235781

 ## Requirements